This post may contain affiliate links. Please read my disclosure policy for more details.

 No baking, no eggs, only deliciousness for this cheater’s recipe!

-It’s one of those chocolate desserts you make when you want something RICH and delicious, and not for the faint of heart.
+It’s one of those chocolate desserts you make when you want something RICH and delicious, not for the faint of heart.

 And you want this aerated and melt-in-your-mouth treat ready in NO TIME.